-NYS – VTL Sec.
-1225-c and 1225-d are the relevant sections of law.
+Sections 1225-c and 1225-d of the New York State Vehicle and Traffic Law (VTL) are the relevant sections of law.

 The law offers some specifics about the definition of “using”.
 It discusses holding phones in proximity to one’s ear and simply holding devices in one’s hand in general.

-1. If a police officer thinks he observes you holding a cell phone or somehow playing around with it or paying attention to it or another gadget or device, he’s likely to give you a ticket.
+- If a police officer thinks he observes you holding a cell phone or somehow playing around with it or paying attention to it or another gadget or device, he’s likely to give you a ticket.

 What we warn against is reading the law and then trying to shape your use of the phone while driving based on the specific legalese.
 Don’t say to yourself something like “I’m safe as long as I don’t hold the phone ‘in the immediate proximity’ of my ear.”
-Doesn’t matter how good your lawyer is or how smart you are or how well you’ve dissected the law–the best defense will always be avoiding the ticket in the first place and this is done by putting your phone away, leaving it out of sight and going completely hands free while driving.
+Doesn’t matter how good your lawyer is or how smart you are or how well you’ve dissected the law–the best defense will always be avoiding the ticket in the first place and this is done by putting your phone away, leaving it out of sight and going completely hands-free while driving.

 Aggressive Cell Phone Ticket Enforcement in NY

 Just read the news to see how serious the issue is from both political and enforcement ends.
 Officers are out there looking to cite people for phone and device violations.
-Look at the history of these tickets and see how quickly the attitude towards them has changed:
+Look at the history of these tickets and see how quickly the attitude towards them changed:

 - For cell phone tickets issued between February 16, 2011 and October 4, 2011, a conviction for the violation adds two points to your license.